green-sh/grasim/README.md

 ### Other
 - Decimal numbers are supported but will be rounded to the nearest non decimal number when rendered.
+- you can edit the src/config.py to set different styles or settings.
+  - NODE_TEXT_OFFSET: If the labels are slightly off and not centered this is why.
+This is intentional to avoid overlapping
+  - FONT_SIZE: Set fontsize

 ## Example
 Code for graph below